 The Board however recognises that delegating its functions and authorities to its committees and the management does not absolve its overall responsibility for the sound governance.

-Since taking up her role as Chairman of the LME, Gay has supported and steered a number of key initiatives – from the major technology infrastructure rebuild, to the diversity and inclusion agenda and sustainability initiatives.
+Since taking up her role as Chairman of the LME, Ms Huey Evans has supported and steered a number of key initiatives – from the major technology infrastructure rebuild, to the diversity and inclusion agenda and sustainability initiatives.

-Gay has worked within the finance and commodity industry for the past 30 years, as both an established market practitioner and regulator, giving her deep expertise across commerce, risk, governance, policy and regulation in capital markets.
-Awarded a CBE in 2021 for services to the economy and philanthropy, and an OBE in 2016 for services to financial services and diversity, Gay is a passionate advocate for ensuring markets build trust through accessibility and transparency and for increased diversity in business.
+Ms Huey Evans has worked within the finance and commodity industry for the past 30 years, as both an established market practitioner and regulator, giving her deep expertise across commerce, risk, governance, policy and regulation in capital markets.
+Awarded a CBE in 2021 for services to the economy and philanthropy, and an OBE in 2016 for services to financial services and diversity, Ms Huey Evans is a passionate advocate for ensuring markets build trust through accessibility and transparency and for increased diversity in business.

 Matthew Chamberlain is the CEO of the London Metal Exchange and a member of the Management Committee of HKEX Group.

-Mrs Laura Cha was appointed an independent non-executive director of The London Metal Exchange on 8 May 2018.
+Laura Cha was appointed an independent non-executive director of the London Metal Exchange on 8 May 2018.
 She is currently the Chairman of Hong Kong Exchanges and Clearing Limited, independent non-executive director of HSBC Holdings plc and non-executive director of Unilever plc.

-Mrs Cha is a qualified lawyer.
+Ms Cha is a qualified lawyer.
 She holds a Juris Doctor degree from Santa Clara University and was admitted to the State Bar of California.
-Mrs Cha is also an Honorary Fellow of the Hong Kong Securities and Investment Institute.
+Ms Cha is also an Honorary Fellow of the Hong Kong Securities and Investment Institute.

-Mr Stephen Yiu was appointed to the Board of The London Metal Exchange on 15 June 2017.
+Stephen Yiu was appointed to the Board of the London Metal Exchange on 15 June 2017.
 Mr Yiu was the Chairman and CEO of KPMG China and Hong Kong from 2011 to 2015.

 Mr Yiu was a member of Audit Profession Reform Advisory Committee and Mainland Affairs Committee of the Hong Kong Institute of Certified Public Accountants.
 He is currently a Council Member of Hong Kong University of Science and Technology and St Paul Co-educational College, an esteemed secondary and primary school in Hong Kong.
 Mr Yiu is a board member of the Independent Insurance Authority of Hong Kong; a newly established regulator for the insurance industry.
 He has recently been appointed an independent non-executive director of China Mobile Limited, the biggest mobile network operator in the People’s Republic of China.

-Herta has a Juris Doctor degree from Thomas M. Cooley Law School in Michigan, a Masters of Law degree in Taxation from New York University School of Law, a B.A. and Doctorate of Humane Letters (honoris causa) from Andrews University and completed the Executive Programme in Corporate Finance at the London Business School.
+Dr Von Stiegel has a Juris Doctor degree from Thomas M. Cooley Law School in Michigan, a Master of Law degree in Taxation from New York University School of Law, a B.A. and Doctorate of Humane Letters (honoris causa) from Andrews University and completed the Executive Programme in Corporate Finance at the London Business School.

-John is an Independent Non-Executive Director of the London Metal Exchange, Chairman of the UK Tote Group, and serves on the Boards of Pacific Basin Shipping Limited and Provident Acquisition LLC.
+John Williamson is a non-executive director of the London Metal Exchange, Chairman of the UK Tote Group, and serves on the Boards of Pacific Basin Shipping Limited and Provident Acquisition LLC.
 He is a Chartered Accountant, Chartered Fellow of the Securities Institute, Senior Fellow of the Hong Kong Securities Institute, and a Member of Mind Hong Kong’s Advisory Board.

-Having served as a Non-Executive Director from 2008 until 2021 on the Board of HKEX, LME’s parent company, John has a sound understanding of the LME’s business and development strategy.
+Having served as a Non-Executive Director from 2008 until 2021 on the Board of HKEX, LME’s parent company, Mr Williamson has a sound understanding of the LME’s business and development strategy.

 With three daughters who are working mothers, John is a strong advocate of the diversity and inclusion agenda.